 For legal departments, templates save review time, reduce typos, and help maintain consistency across different agreements.
 In finance, this means less discrepancy between contracts with clients, suppliers, or partners, and a more predictable workflow.
 Standardized templates also speed up quoting, negotiation, and signing, positively impacting the company's cash flow.

-How do models fit into a digital workflow?
+How do contract templates fit into a digital workflow?

 When combined with a solution of digital signatureThe templates have become a powerful tool: contracts generated in just a few clicks, sent for signature, monitored, and stored with traceability.
 This transforms the traditional, manual contract process into a fluid, secure, and scalable digital routine.

-How to create a contract template in ZapSign
+How to create contract templates step by step.

 Learn in detail how to create your first template on the ZapSign platform: